EQ Bank is a Canadian online bank that offers a high-interest savings account and one of the best savings interest rates available today.

 There are other reasons why you use a bank.
-For example, you may want to open a TFSA, RRSP, RESP or other registered and non-registered investment accounts.
+For example, you may want to open a mutual fund account or trade stocks and ETFs.
 As such, EQ Bank is not a replacement for all your traditional banking needs.

 The idea is to ensure your money is always working for you and that you can maximize your returns.
 EQ Bank is a great option for competitive savings and GIC interest rates for both registered and non-registered accounts.

 Saving up an emergency fund?
 Saving for a home down payment, wedding, or vacation?
 Want to invest the conservative portion of your investment portfolio in a GIC while getting the best returns possible?
 These are all scenarios where an EQ Bank account could serve you well.

 Depending on your banking needs, banking with EQ Bank comes with its own downsides.
-These downsides include a lack of access to a brick-and-mortar location if you are old school, a lack of a TFSA account, and debit card.
+These downsides include a lack of access to a brick-and-mortar location if you are old school and the lack of a debit card.

 EQ Bank is owned by Equitable Bank which is a federally regulated Schedule I Bank that has over 900 employees and over $32 billion in total assets under management.
 Equitable Bank is a wholly-owned subsidiary of Equitable Group and is listed on the Toronto Stock Exchange as EQB.